 The more English learning you pursue, the better your chances of being hired for a lucrative position by a multinational firm.

-As an English learner, you can take advantage of free English lessons at your local library or through the British Council, learn English online – through podcasts or with a tutor, or enroll in an English course.
+As an English learner, you can take advantage of free English lessons at your local library or through the British Council, learn English online – through podcasts or with a tutor, or enroll on english courses in london and beyond.

 These many ways to learn English will indeed open doors for you: professionally, financially and socially.
 Why not make learning a new language fun as well!